SSKITMan/crypto-daytrading-arena/README.md

                        └────────────────────────┘
 ```

-Each box is an independent process communicating only through Kafka.
-These can run on the same machine, on separate servers, or across different cloud regions.
+Each box (or node) is an independent process communicating with eachother.
+Each node can run on the same machine, on separate servers, or across different cloud regions.

 Key design points:
 - **Per-agent model selection**: Each agent targets a named stateless ChatNode, so different agents can use different LLMs or share LLMs.
-- **Fan-out via consumer groups**: Every agent independently receives every market data update.
+- **Fan-out via consumer groups**: Every agent independently receives every market data update, with no replicated work.
 - **Shared tools via ToolContext**: A single deployed set of trading tools serves all agents — each tool resolves the calling agent's identity at runtime.
 - **Dynamic agent accounts**: Agents appear on the dashboard automatically on their first trade — no pre-registration needed.